 Southwestern Cauliflower Rice Stuffed Peppers

-Cauliflower Rice Southwestern Stuffed Peppers are loaded with interesting flavors and this is delicious for a healthy low-carb dinner option!
+Southwestern Cauliflower Rice Stuffed Peppers are loaded with interesting flavors and this is delicious for a healthy low-carb dinner option!
+And if you haven’t tried making stuffed peppers with cauliflower rice, you are in for a treat!

 Be sure not to skip the addition of finely chopped Poblano Chile Peppers (also called Pasilla peppers in many U.S. stores.)
-The Poblanos are barely spicy, and they add a wonderful flavor to the chopped cauliflower.
+The Poblanos are barely spicy, and they add a wonderful flavor to the cauliflower rice stuffed peppers.
 I used red, yellow, and orange bell peppers for a colorful dish, but green bell peppers would also be delicious for this.